-- Humility.
-One of the lovely things about seeing a group of scientists answer questions was the speed with which they would redirect questions to their colleagues who had greater expertise in that area.
-This happened regardless of whether they could have answered the question themselves or not – they simply recognised that someone else was better placed to answer it, and were comfortable deferring to their more relevant knowledge.
+- Humility and collegiality.
+During the question and answer session, the scientists would happily redirect questions to their colleagues.
+This happened regardless of whether they could have answered the question themselves or not.
+They simply recognised that someone else was better placed to answer it, and were comfortable deferring to their more relevant expertise.

 - Curiosity.
-During the question and answer session, the most common answer by far was, “I don’t know.”
+The most common answer the scientists gave was, “I don’t know.”
 This partly comes back to the idea of humility, and being honest when the answers are not there yet.
 But it is also testament to the fact that scientists choose to work at the periphery of our known world.
 They are constantly pushing at the boundaries of what we know, asking questions and choosing areas to get curious about.
 Instead of seeing an unknown as something shameful, they use it to inspire them to explore further.

 So where does this leave us?